Disclosure Pilot in the Business and Property Courts

 The Official Monitor of the Pilot is Professor Rachael Mulheron, Professor of Tort Law and Civil Justice, School of Law, Queen Mary University of London.
 To date, Professor Mulheron has produced the following Interim Reports to the Disclosure Working Group:

-The Third Interim Report synthesised, collated and presented the findings the responses to a Questionnaire which was disseminated to the legal marketplace in October 2019.
-The Questionnaire is located at the bottom of this page.
-Almost 50 responses were received, totaling over 750pp of feedback and submissions from those who are participating ‘at the coalface’ of the Pilot.
+The Third Interim Report synthesised, collated and analysed the responses to a Questionnaire which was disseminated to the legal marketplace in October 2019.
+A copy of the Report, and a Note by Professor Mulheron to accompany the publication of the report, are located below.
+The Questionnaire is also located at the bottom of this page.
+A large number of responses (71) were received, totalling over 750pp of feedback and submissions from those who are participating ‘at the coalface’ of the Pilot.

-The Third Interim Report was presented to Master of the Rolls, Sir Terence Etherton, to the Supervising Judge of the Disclosure Pilot, Flaux LJ, and to the members of the Disclosure Working Group.
-A summary of the findings was presented by Prof. Mulheron to an ALPS conference on 27 February 2020.
-It is anticipated that some amendments will be made to PD 51U, in light of the findings of the Third Interim Report.
+The Third Interim Report was presented to Master of the Rolls, Sir Terence Etherton, to the Supervising Judge of the Disclosure Pilot, Flaux LJ, and to the members of the Disclosure Working Group, on 25 February 2020.
+A summary of the findings was presented by Professor Mulheron to an ALPS conference on 27 February 2020.
+It is anticipated that several amendments may be made to PD 51U by the Civil Procedure Rules Committee, following that Committee’s examination of drafting changes which have been proposed by the Disclosure Working Group, in light of the findings of the Third Interim Report.